Alundran/Blackbaud.CustomFx.R68.HistoryView/README.md

 ### Installing

-Download the Blackbaud.CustomFx.R68.HistoryView DLL and place it in the \bbappfx\vroot\bin folder of your Blackbaud CRM installation.
+Download the Blackbaud.CustomFx.R68.HistoryView DLL and place it in the \bbappfx\vroot\bin\custom folder of your Blackbaud CRM installation.

 Navigate to Administration -> Features -> Catalog Browser in BBCRM and deploy the R68 History View Package.
 A new Action button will appear on the History tab of the R68 Process called 'View R68 Snapshot report'.

+### Other Info

+As part of the XML submission, the constituent details of refunds are NOT submitted.
+Only the amount of the refund is sent so this information will not be reflected as part of this customisation

 ## Authors